What I offer

 You can now access classes I’ve previously taught to practice in your own time!
 Formats vary, from full 60- or 75-min classes, to 20- or 30-min short sequences for a quick movement break.
 Free and paid versions are available.

-You can find my live weekly schedule, class type and location, and dates I’m subbing classes on the Classes tab.
+You can find my live weekly schedule, including class type and location, on the Classes tab.
 Recorded classes are (appropriately) in the Video Library.

 Formats and prices vary